Thoughts on Leadership

 - Assume ugly or painful legacy code was written that way for a reason.
 Don't judge your predecessors.

 - Knowledge is power.
-Knowledge sharing empower.
+Knowledge sharing empowers.
 This also builds trust.

 Process Philosophies: